poluidol2/airbus_ship_detection/README.md

 4. Balancing Dataset by Removing Images with Zero Ships: Additionally, the dataset is balanced by removing a portion of images that do not contain any ships.
 This step ensures a more balanced distribution between images with and without ships.

 ## Model

-Certainly!
-Here's a README description for the provided U-Net architecture:

----

 ### Overview